Lawrence Berkeley National Laboratory: National Medals

+The National Medal of Technology and Innovation was awarded to Arthur Rosenfeld in 2011, to Ashok Gadgil in 2023, and to Jennifer Doudna in 2025.

 History

-From 1931 to 1945: cyclotrons and team science.
+From 1931 to 1945: cyclotrons and team science

 The laboratory was founded on August 26, 1931, by Ernest Lawrence, as the Radiation Laboratory of the University of California, Berkeley, associated with the Physics Department.
 It centered physics research around his new instrument, the cyclotron, a type of particle accelerator for which he was awarded the Nobel Prize in Physics in 1939.
 Throughout the 1930s, Lawrence pushed to create larger and larger machines for physics research, courting private philanthropists for funding.
 He was the first to develop a large team to build big projects to make discoveries in basic research.
 Eventually these machines grew too large to be held on the university grounds, and in 1940 the lab moved to its current site atop the hill above campus.
 Part of the team put together during this period includes two other young scientists who went on to direct large laboratories: J. Robert Oppenheimer, who directed Los Alamos Laboratory, and Robert Wilson, who directed Fermilab.

 Leslie Groves visited Lawrence's Radiation Laboratory in late 1942 as he was organizing the Manhattan Project, meeting J. Robert Oppenheimer for the first time.
 Oppenheimer was tasked with organizing the nuclear bomb development effort and founded today's Los Alamos National Laboratory to help keep the work secret.
 At the RadLab, Lawrence and his colleagues developed the technique of electromagnetic enrichment of uranium using their experience with cyclotrons.
-The calutrons (named after the University) became the basic unit of the massive Y-12 facility in Oak Ridge, Tennessee.
+The calutrons (named after the university) became the basic unit of the massive Y-12 facility in Oak Ridge, Tennessee.
 Lawrence's lab helped contribute to what have been judged to be the three most valuable technology developments of the war (the atomic bomb, proximity fuze, and radar).
 The cyclotron, whose construction was stalled during the war, was finished in November 1946.
 The Manhattan Project shut down two months later.